 I’m going to the Galapagos

-I hate to be that person who brags about travel and I usually downplay trips, but seriously look at my Galapagos program here.
+I hate to be that person who brags about travel and I usually downplay trips, but my Galapagos program was amazing.

 And so these past few days I’ve been online researching what I need to bring, and while all of the images of sea lions, blue-footed boobies, turtles and rays were cool I was still so focused on the other details in my life…should I go down before the trip? should I stay afterwards? what about this marketing contract I was offered?